 It’s easy to find the specs and to get an idea of what this watch can do.
-But what’s it like to take it out the box and just get going?
-It’s what I do with most new products - I seldom read the instructions and just like to work it out.
+But what is it like to just take it out of the box and get going?
+It’s what I do with most new products; I seldom read the instructions and just like to work it out.

 I paired the watch with a Garmin foot pod with ease too.
 I always use one when I run and thought I may as well connect it up as a test.

 Run number one felt good.
 The watch is far lighter than it looks and the heart rate monitoring was close enough to what I typically record from a chest strap.
-The watch functionality is easy: start and stop using the red button and saving is a doddle when you’re finished.
+The watch functionality is easy: start and stop using the red button and saving is easy when you’re finished.

 It was only until I tested the watch overseas I realised that I needed to use the instructions.

 The watch was fine in the water and as an activity monitor; it’s much better in that respect than an Apple Watch.
 There was no concern about its robustness or a fear of wearing it in the water.
 It’s a shame that it wouldn’t record swimming though (even though it’s not pitched for that anyway).